-Warm weather and sunny days are spreading across the country, forecasts suggest rising temperatures, so it means the summer is here.
-To stay cool, put the big coats away, flip-flops and light clothes are welcome.
-While we are all aware how to keep ourselves cool, do you know that your phone needs protection from heat as well?
-There are no sun creams for devices, but we have a few tips to share, so your phone is protected from overheating in the summer.
+Whilst we are all aware of how to keep ourselves cool, do you know that your phone needs protection from the heat as well?
+Of course, there isn't a special SPF for devices, but we do have a few tips to help ensure your phone is protected from overheating in the summer.

 Same as humans can get sunburn or dehydration, powerful smartphone components that are tightly packed in the body of your device are easily affected by weather conditions, whether it be cold or hot.
 As a result of exposure to direct sun rays without protection, your phone's performance can suffer, forcing the phone to shut down and battery life can experience significant drain.
 In very extreme conditions, the battery can even catch fire or your phone’s internals can start melting.